likeastore/ngDialog/README.md

 ## Install

-You can download ``ngDialog.js`` manually or install it with bower:
+You can download necessary ngDialog files manually or install it with bower:

 ```bash
 bower install ngDialog